SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 Our configuration template is ready.
 Let's update the `member-join.sh` script to generate the correct configuration.

-The mechanism in place to manage the `join` and `leave` events is the following:
+The mechanism to manage the `join` and `leave` events is the following:

-  1. We check if the event comes from a backend node (the role is used)
+  1. We check if the event comes from a backend node (the role is used).

-  2. We create a file with the hostname and ip of each backend node that join the cluster
+  2. We create a file with the hostname and IP address of each backend node that joins the cluster.

-  3. We build the handlebars command to generate the new configuration from the list of files that represent our backend nodes
+  3. We build the `handlebars` command to generate the new configuration from the list of files that represent our backend nodes

-The same logic also apply when a node leave the cluster.
+The same logic also applies when a node leaves the cluster.
 In this case, the second step will remove the file with the node data.

 In the file [ha/scripts/member-join.sh](ha/scripts/member-join.sh) replace the whole content by the following one.
 Take the time to read the comments.